perryz0/perryz0.github.io/_pages/about.md

 Currently looking for CSE and general engineering internships for Summer 2024!

-Page is currently under construction, so visit my GitHub profile for projects!
+Subpages currently under construction, so visit my GitHub profile on the left for projects!